-Use Case Name: Add product Scenario: Admin want to control a this website products Triggering Event: It occurs when admin want to manage a products Brief Description: Admin can edit their products like adding new products, remove a products and update products status.
-Actors: Admin Related Use Case: System login Stakeholders: Admin management Preconditions: Admin check a products Post conditions: Admin updated the status of the products Flow Of Events: Actor System Admin enter the system after login Admin add a new product.
-Admin remove a product.
-Admin update the status of a products which is unavailable.
-2.1 System added a new product 4.1 System shows the products. a.
-System updates the products status Exception Conditions: 5.
-If admin do not login, then admin cannot edit a products status6.
-If user give wrong information about then admin will not approve the products
+Use Case Name: Add Freelancer

+Scenario: Admin want to control a it Agency Freelancer Triggering Event: It occurs when admin want to manage a Freelancer Brief Description: Admin can edit their Freelancer like adding and update Freelancer status.
+Admin can edit their Freelancer like adding new Freelancer, remove a Freelancer and update Freelancer status.
+Actors: Admin Related Use Case: System login Stakeholders: Admin management Preconditions: Admin check a Freelancer Admin check a Freelancer Post conditions: Admin updated the status of the Freelancer Flow Of Events: Actor System 7.
+Admin enter the system after login 8.
+Admin add a new Freelancer.
+9. Admin remove a Freelancer.
+10. Admin update the status of a Freelancer which is unavailable.
+2.1 System added a new Freelancer 4.3 System show the Freelancer. a.
+System update the Freelancer status b.
+System remove the Freelancer Exception Conditions: 11.
+If admin do not login then admin cannot edit a Freelancer status12.
+If user give wrong information about then admin will not approve the Freelancer